Lucien Reeberg: Professional career

 Reeberg was selected by the Detroit Lions in the 19th round, with the 264th overall pick, of the 1963 NFL draft.
 He played offensive and defensive tackle for the Lions during the preseason.
-He lost 30 pounds after going on a crash diet inssited by Lions head coach George Wilson.
+He lost 30 pounds after going on a crash diet ordered by Lions head coach George Wilson.
 Reeberg played in all 14 games, starting six, for the Lions during the 1963 season as an offensive tackle and recovered two fumbles.
 Wilson was listed at 6'4" and 285 pounds.
 Coach Wilson wanted him to drop his weight further to 250 pounds.
 As a result, Reeberg went to the hospital for routine tesing ahead of his planned diet.
 After he had blood in his urine for three days, it was discovered that he had uremic poisoning.
 He died at Detroit Osteopathic Hospital on January 31, 1964, of “cardiac arrest due to uremic poisoning” as he was being prepared for surgery on his kidneys.
 Reeberg was 21.